ilearnio/module-alias/README.md

 If everyone who downloads module-alias would donate just $1, I would be a millionaire in 1 week!

-I love contributing to open source, for free, but you know, sometimes, in the middle of the night, I may wan to eat.
+I love contributing to open source, for free, but you know, sometimes, in the middle of the night, I may want to eat.

 There are some improvements planned for module-alias and your donations will help a lot to make it happen faster.